Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 New Mexico Stats and Trends

-- The Lobos have yet to cover the spread this year when underdogs by 10.5 points or more.
+- The Lobos have been underdogs by 10.5 points or more one time this year and have not covered the spread once.

-- New Mexico's games this season have gone over the total in one out of three opportunities (33.3%).

-- The Lobos average 18.5 points per game, comparable to the 18.3 the Falcons allow.

-- New Mexico is 0-1 against the spread and 2-0 overall when the team scores more than 18.3 points.
+- New Mexico is 0-1 against the spread and 2-0 overall in games when it records more than 18.3 points.

-- New Mexico is 0-1 against the spread and 2-0 overall when the team amasses over 300.5 yards.
+- When New Mexico churns out more than 300.5 yards, the team is 0-1 against the spread and 2-0 overall.

-- This year the Lobos have turned the ball over four times, while the Falcons have forced 4 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.